<< Yesterday

 1917 Thanks to Ray Caldwell's nine and two-thirds innings of five-hit relief, the Yankees beat the Browns in St. Louis, 7-5, in a 17-inning game.
 Later in the day, the St. Louis police arrest the hard-living right-hander, charging him with grand theft for allegedly stealing a diamond ring from a woman.

 1920 Tris Speaker, who has collected 11 consecutive hits, is finally thwarted by Washington hurler Tom Zachary.
-The "Grey Eagle's" effort establishes a record that lasts until 1938 when Red Sox third baseman Pinky Higgins hits 12 knocks in a row.
+The "Grey Eagle's" effort establishes a record that will last until 1938, when the Red Sox third baseman Pinky Higgins hits 12 knocks in a row.

 1932 Indians' flychaser Johnny Burnett, in 11 at-bats, collects a record nine hits in an 18-inning game where the A's outscore the Tribe, 18-17.
 A's right-hander Ed Rommel, replacing Lew Krausse in the second inning, gives up a record 29 hits in 17 innings in relief to get the victory, his 171st and final major league win, when manager/owner Connie Mack, trying to save train fare, brings only two pitchers.